FAQs

 Can I sleep with the device?

-he device should not be used during sleep.
-It's designed for intermittent hypoxia training (IHT) sessions while you are awake and at rest, whether at home or while traveling.
-Proper monitoring of your SpO2 levels is crucial during IHT sessions to ensure safety and effectiveness.
-Sleeping with the device prevents this essential monitoring, and therefore, is strongly discouraged.
+The device should never be used during sleep.
+It's designed for sessions while you are awake and at rest, whether at home or while traveling.
+Proper monitoring of your SpO2 levels is crucial during sessions to ensure safety and effectiveness.
+Sleeping with the device prevents this essential monitoring, and therefore, is discouraged.

-How should I adjust my IHT protocol when preparing for a competition or event?
+How should I adjust my protocol when preparing for a competition or event?

-For optimal results, begin the twice-daily IHT protocol at least two to three weeks before the event.
-Consistency is key for the first week of use, and some individuals may choose to taper use in the final days.
+For optimal results, begin the twice-daily protocol at least two to three weeks before the event.
+Consistency is key for the first week of use - individuals should choose to discountinue use in the final days.